Advent: Preparing Our Hearts for Christmas

 • Reading of Scripture

-• Almsgiving: The Church has always been known for practicing almsgiving (financially giving to those in need), and we always have a special donation box on the prayer table for this very purpose (and anyone can give to the benevolence fund by annotating a payment at any time), but during penitential seasons, we focus especially on generosity and giving to our Missions Partners through what we call The Abundance Offering.
-We encourage you to pray intentionally in this season about how God might be calling you to give.
+• Almsgiving: The Church has always been known for practicing almsgiving (financially giving to those in need), and we always have a special donation box on the prayer table for this very purpose (and anyone can give to the benevolence fund by annotating a payment at any time), but during penitential seasons, we often focus especially on generosity and giving to our Missions Partners.
+We encourage you to pray intentionally in this season about how God might be calling you to give, whether to this church or toward one of our Missions Partners.
 If you’d like to hear more about our MAP partners, check out the MAP page on our website.

 • Psalms: During the season of Advent, Francis and the choir are going to be leading us in singing the Psalms.
 As you know, the Psalms were originally written to be sung, and have been traditionally sung for thousands of years.
 This year, during Advent, we are going to join this tradition.